kmpf/uap/doc/source/interaction.rst

 This subcommand provides usage information::

-    $ ./run-locally.py -h

-    usage: run-locally.py [-h] [--even-if-dirty] [-s [STEP [STEP ...]]]
+  usage: uap [<project-config>.yaml] run-locally [-h] [--even-if-dirty]
-                          [-t [TASK [TASK ...]]]
+                                                 [step_task [step_task ...]]

-    This script starts the 'rnaseq-pipeline' on the local machine.
+  This command  starts 'uap' on the local machine.
 It can be used to start:
-     * all tasks of the pipeline as configured in 'config.yaml'
+  * all tasks of the pipeline as configured in <project-config>.yaml
-     * all tasks defined by a specific step in 'config.yaml'
+  * all tasks defined by a specific step in <project-config>.yaml
   * one or more steps

-    To start the complete pipeline as configured in 'config.yaml' execute:
+  To start the complete pipeline as configured in <project-config>.yaml execute:
-    $ ./run-locally.py
+  $ uap <project-config>.yaml run-locally
   To start a specific step execute:
-    $ ./run-locally.py <step_name>
+  $ uap <project-config>.yaml run-locally <step_name>
   To start a specific task execute:
-    $ ./run-locally.py <step_name/run_id>
+  $ uap <project-config>.yaml run-locally <step_name/run_id>

-    The step_name is the name of an entry in the 'steps:' section as defined in 'config.yaml'.
+  The step_name is the name of an entry in the 'steps:' section as defined in '<project-config>.yaml'.
 A specific task is defined via its task ID 'step_name/run_id'.
+A list of all task IDs is returned by running:
+  $ uap <project-config>.yaml status

+  positional arguments:
-    A list of all task IDs is returned by running './status.py'.
+    step_task        Can take multiple step names as input.
+A step name is the name of any entry in the 'steps:' section as defined in '<config>.yaml'.
+A list of all task IDs is returned by running:
+                   $ uap <project-config>.yaml status.

   optional arguments:
-      -h, --help            show this help message and exit --even-if-dirty       Must be set if the local git repository contains uncommited changes.
+    -h, --help       show this help message and exit --even-if-dirty  Must be set if the local git repository contains uncommited changtes.
 Otherwise the pipeline will not start.
-      -s [STEP [STEP ...]], --step [STEP [STEP ...]]
-                            Can take multiple step names as input.
-A step name is the name of any entry in the 'steps:' section as defined in 'config.yaml'
-      -t [TASK [TASK ...]], --task [TASK [TASK ...]]
-                            Can take multiple task ID(s) as input.
-A task ID looks like ths 'step_name/run_id'.
-A list of all task IDs is returned by running './status.py'.

 ..
 NOTE:: Why is it safe to cancel the pipeline?